swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

 An additional backup of the v2 configuration is created in `/root/sonarrv2.bak/`, which includes an internal Sonarr backup file triggered via API right before the installation.

-Please check the Downgrading chapter in troubleshooting if you want to go back.
+Please check the Downgrading chapter if you want to go back.

 ### v2 setups that were modified
 If you have toyed with the v2 Sonarr configuration and are not using the vanilla setup by swizzin (e.g. modified service files, overrides, etc.), you should make sure to run some extra steps before.